astronomer/docs/astro/develop-project.md

   :::info

-  If you currently use the default distribution of Astro Runtime, replace your existing image with its corresponding `-base` image as demonstrated in the example above.
+  If you currently use the default distribution of Astro Runtime, replace your existing image with its corresponding `-base` image.
 The `-base` distribution is built to be customizable and does not include default build logic.
 For more information on Astro Runtime distributions, see [Distributions](runtime-image-architecture.md#distribution).

   :::